model-checking/kani-vscode-extension/README.md

 -   [Visual Studio Code](https://code.visualstudio.com/) 1.50 or newer
 -   [Kani](https://github.com/model-checking/kani) 0.29 or newer

+NOTE: The extension only works on Cargo packages.
+For standalone Rust files, Kani is only available on the command line.

 ## Extension Settings

 | Setting                           | Description                                                                                                                                                                                        | Default                                                        |